 Why Sell Naked Puts?

-to purchase at a specific price by choosing a strike near said target price.
+We have already discussed the profit potential of selling naked puts, but there is another reason to do so – owning the stock.
+Selling naked puts is a good way to purchase at a specific price by choosing a strike near said target price.
 Should the stock price drop below the put strike and the puts are assigned, the trader buys the stock at the strike price minus the option premium received.
 Again, should the put not reach the strike price, the premium is pocketed at expiration.
 Traders should be aware of the risk when selling naked puts and that potential losses can be extreme when compared to other option strategies.